frederic-perez/AmE-dictionary/data/idioms.md

 __ask for trouble__
 __at (long) last__ :three: Finally.
 Typically said after a long period. _My husband returns from his trip today at last—I’ve missed him so much!_
 __at (one’s) beck and call__ Completely compliant or obedient to another person; catering to one’s every need.
 The phrase has a negative connotation.
 Ready to obey someone’s orders instantly; subject to someone’s slightest whim. _Do you really think I’ll do anything you say?
 I’m not at your beck and call!_
+__at (one’s) discretion__ :dart: In accordance with one’s thoughts or judgment on a particular issue.
 __at (one’s) leisure__ :dart::two: When one has free time; at one’s convenience: _I’ll return the call at my leisure._ _Enjoy coffee at your leisure._
 __at (one’s) own game__
-__at a (single) stroke__ All at once, with a single decisive or powerful action. _When the economy crashed, thousands of people lost their jobs, their homes, and their pensions at a single stroke._
+__at a (single) stroke__ :two: All at once, with a single decisive or powerful action. _When the economy crashed, thousands of people lost their jobs, their homes, and their pensions at a single stroke._
 __at a crossroads__ :dart::six::pencil2: At a point when a choice must be made; at a point of change. _After earning my degree, I’m at a crossroads.
 I need to figure out which direction my life should take._
 __at a discount__ _Virtues are held at a discount._
 __at a loss__ :two::hammer: _They sat inside the car, at a loss for what to do next._